-Cañada College's Umoja Community program ("umoja" is the Kiswahili word for unity) is a community and program committed to validating and enhancing the cultural and educational experiences of African American/Black and other students.
-The program facilitates transfer to fouryear universities and Historically Black Colleges and Universities (HBCUs).
+Cañada College's Umoja Community program ("umoja" is the Kiswahili word for unity) is part of a statewide community and program committed to validating and enhancing the cultural and educational experiences of African American/Black students, in particular and other students, in general.
+The program facilitates transfer to all four year universities as well as Historically Black Colleges and Universities (HBCUs).
 Umoja Community students benefit from a wide range of resources, including academic, career, and personal counseling, statewide Umoja events, cultural events and experiences, mentoring, university visits, and financial assistance (tuition, textbook, food, and transportation).
 The Umoja Community program promotes student achievement using a curriculum and pedagogical approach responsive to the legacy of the African Diaspora.